 I love shit places.
 This should already be clear to you if you read about my previous trip to Popeye Village in Malta.
-So when I travelled to Canada last month to visit my fiancée’s family and was told of the cheesiness that could be found at Niagara Falls, a trip to said Falls was arranged post-haste.
+So when I travelled to Canada in 2013 to visit my then-fiancée’s family and was told of the cheesiness that could be found at Niagara Falls, a trip to said Falls was arranged post-haste.

 Let’s get the obvious stuff out the way first – Niagara Falls is amazing to see.
 Check this shit out (click the pics to embiggen):

 If I’m being honest though, as impressive as that was, it was something else that I fell in love with at Niagara.
 On the way to the falls I saw a novelty street filled with loads of cheesy shops and attractions, including Movieland: Wax Museum Of The Stars™.

 As I’d hoped, Movieland’s wax creations are of varying quality, and with all respect to them the majority of them aren’t very good.

 In fairness, whoever decorated the place did a great job, because the environments the waxworks are placed in are much better than those in Madame Tussaud’s in London in my opinion, but obviously it’s the waxworks themselves that are the star attraction and it’s here where Movieland struggles.